In this section:

-USA: NBN needs up to 10 working days to process, pick, pack and ship books to a US customer by Standard Ground UPS.
-It will take longer at the end of the month when the warehouse is busiest (add 2 working days) or if the customer is offshore or hard to reach (add 5 working days), and if books need to be restocked from the printer (add 14 days).
+US: NBN need up to 10 working days to process, pick, pack, and ship books to a US customer by Standard Ground UPS.
+It will take longer at the end of the month, when the warehouse is busiest (add 2 working days), or if the customer is offshore or hard to reach (add 5 working days), and if books need to be restocked from the printer (add 14 days).
 Large retailers, such as Barnes & Noble, buy centrally; the books go to their central warehouse, then out again, adding a week or so.
-For an event, allow two months and give as much notice as you can.
+For an event, allow two months, and give as much notice as you can.

-Canada: It can take an extra month, 30 working days, because of border customs.
+Canada: It can take an extra six weeks, 30 working days, because of border customs.
 It can take longer to get books a few hundred miles from Pennsylvania to Ontario than a few thousand miles from England to Singapore.
 British Columbia is worse still.

-UK: Our distributor in the UK, Orca Marston Book Services, supplies large wholesalers like Gardners and Bertrams daily, but for efficiency they only supply small independent shops once a week.
+UK: Our distributor in the UK, John Wiley & Sons Ltd, supplies large wholesalers like Gardners and Bertrams daily, but for efficiency, they only supply small independent shops once a week.
 Small shops allow for this by timing their order carefully, placing larger orders or using a wholesaler.
-Generally Orca needs 5 working days to process an order, pick & pack and deliver books to a customer on UK mainland.
-It will take longer if Orca receives the order after 4pm (add an extra working day), if customer doesn’t order frequently (add up to 4 working days), if customer is in highlands and islands (add 2 working days), and if books need to be restocked from the printer (add 14 days).
+Generally, Wiley need 5 working days to process an order, pick & pack, and deliver books to a customer on UK mainland.
+It will take longer if Wiley receives the order after 4pm (add an extra working day), if customer doesn’t order frequently (add up to 4 working days), if customer is in highlands and islands (add 2 working days), and if books need to be restocked from the printer (add 14 days).

-Other regions: For South Africa allow 5-6 weeks to deliver books which are in stock (please be aware that there may be a Customs charge when books enter South Africa), China and Singapore 6-8 weeks, Australia & New Zealand 10-12 weeks.
+Other regions: For South Africa, allow 5-6 weeks to deliver books which are in stock (please be aware that there may be a Customs charge when books enter South Africa), China and Singapore 6-8 weeks, and Australia & New Zealand 10-12 weeks.

 Europe & the Middle East